 - c is the speed of light in a vacuum and  is the angle measured from the bore sight of the antenna's main beam.

 Note that ka equals to the number of wavelengths on the circumference of the aperture and is independent of the operating frequency.
+And the sin() function is in radian.

 Satellite and UE beam forming pattern